 Plantation shutters: Plantation shutters work best in terms of design with most existing interior design and décor.
 They usually take up a lot less room as compared to curtains and are a whole lot stronger than window blinds.
 Moreover, these shutters can be designed to fold open or simply let light in with tiling the louvers.
-The variety of colours available in plantation style shutters allow you to pick the colour that most suits the rooms that you are installing your shutters in.
+The variety of colors available in plantation-style shutters allow you to pick the color that most suits the rooms that you are installing your shutters in.
 Below are some of the reasons to choose plantation shutters:

-- These shutters comes with operable louvers available in variety of blade sizes that can be rotate, open or closed to control the level of natural light, visibility and airflow.
+- These shutters come with operable louvers are available in a variety of blade sizes that can be rotated, open or closed to control the level of natural light, visibility, and airflow.

 - These are available in a bi-fold track style, which makes them ideal for large windows and sliding glass doors.

 - The insulating designs of plantation shutters help to lower your energy bills.

 - These shutters can also protect your furnishings from harmful UV rays.

 - These shutters are children and pets friendly.

 - Various features like a hidden tilt rod allow you to personalize your plantation shutters to meet the unique needs of your home.

 Half-height shutters: Half-height shutters, which are also known as cafe style shutters, are generally used to cover just the lower section of the window while leaving the upper section open.
 These styles of shutters are most often used where the customers want to gain privacy especially when the room is close to the street.
 Below are some of the reasons to choose half-height shutters:

 - These shutters help to retain maximum light entering the room through the upper portion of the window.